randy-r/react-simple-triangle/README.md

 Responsive triangle rendering react component.

-The motivation behind this project/package is to apply a glow to the side(segments) composing a triangle.
+The motivation behind this project/package emerged after attempts to apply a glow to the side(segments) composing a triangle.

 The component will fill the width of the container element.